ijongkim/genial-giraffes/README.md

 # Common Ground

-> Find convenient places to meet with others based on travel mode
+> Find convenient places to meet with others based on individual travel modes

 ## Team